cccbr/belfryprojects/content/docs/020-scoping-project/index.md

  - Heating and ventilation for ringers
  - Seating
  - Boxes for ringers to stand on
- - CCTV to show the bells while ringing and the ringers in action
+ - CCTV to show the bells while ringing and the ringers in action (Figure 5)

 ![CCTV](scoping_fig-5a.jpg)